Green Heart Love

 Vietnamese peanut sauce topped with crushed peanuts in a serving bowl and a serving spoon in it.

 Once you make this Vietnamese peanut sauce recipe, you’re going to want to have it on hand at all times!
-Like my miso sauce, it’s so easy to prepare and adds the perfect finishing touch to a wide range of mains.
+Like my Miso Dipping Sauce, it’s so easy to prepare and adds the perfect finishing touch to a wide range of mains.

 Why I Love This Recipe